Sunday, August 31, 2025

 Jeremiah reminds his people that at one time they loved the Lord as an engaged woman loves the man that she is about to marry.
 The Lord compared Israel’s time in the wilderness with Him to an engagement period preceding the marriage covenant with Him that was made at Mount Sinai.

-The Lord urged Israel to return to their first love to Him.
-He said the same to the Church in Ephesus during the first century.
-“Nevertheless I have this against you, that you have left your first love.”
-[3]
+The Lord urges both Israel and the Church to return to their first love to Him.
+In Revelation 2:4-5, Jesus said to the Church in Ephesus.
+“Nevertheless I have this against you, that you have left your first love.
+Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place unless you repent.”

 “Israel was holiness to the Lord, the first fruits of His increase.
 All that devour him will offend; disaster will come upon them, says the Lord.”
 Jeremiah 2:3